segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 1. Click **Customized Setup**, then click **Add Trait**.
 2. Select all traits you want to sync and click **Save**.
 - Use the **Segment** column to select traits from the Segment Spec.
-- Use the **Destination** column to select which traits you want to map to in your destination or destination function.
+- Use the **Destination** column to select which traits you want to map to in your destination.
 By default, Segment attempts to find traits with matching names.
 3. Click **Save** and finish building your audience or journey.